araiak/otogidb/src/content/blog/sengoku-swimsuit-scene-2026.md

 ## TL;DR

 Notable Picks:
-- :card[1784] — **Extremely strong for Anima** — crit rate and team DMG per wave in one card; not needed if you have :card[1672]; going to standard gacha after the event, so a copy for options beats rushing an MLB
+- :card[1784] — **Extremely strong for Anima** — :card[1540]'s crit rate and :card[744]'s team DMG per wave in one card, plus a 3 target damage amp, all from the healer slot; not needed if you have :card[1672]; going to standard gacha after the event, so a copy for options beats rushing an MLB
 - :card[1773] — **Must have for Divina endless players** — probably the overall ranking reward; the Divina answer to :card[2373] and :card[1445], and the attribute's only progressive max HP now that :card[658] is unavailable.
 One dimensional — both abilities only matter in endless — but very strong there

 Standard Gacha (already passed, rate up during the event):